Sony: Video recording

 Sony introduced U-matic, the world's first videocassette format, in 1971, but the standard was unpopular for domestic use due to the high price.

 The company subsequently launched the Betamax format in 1975.
-Sony was involved in the videotape format war of the early 1980s, when they were marketing the Betamax system for video cassette recorders against the VHS format developed by JVC.
+Sony was involved in the videotape format war of the early 1980s, when it was marketing the Betamax system for video cassette recorders against the VHS format developed by JVC.
 In the end, VHS gained critical mass in the marketbase and became the worldwide standard for consumer VCRs.

 Betamax is, for all practical purposes, an obsolete format.
 Sony's professional-oriented component video format called Betacam, which was derived from Betamax, was used until 2016 when Sony announced it was stopping production of all remaining 1/2-inch video tape recorders and players, including the Digital Betacam format.

-In 1985, Sony launched their Handycam products and the Video8 format.
+In 1985, Sony launched its Handycam products and the Video8 format.
 Video8 and the follow-on hi-band Hi8 format became popular in the consumer camcorder market.
-In 1987 Sony launched the 4 mm DAT or Digital Audio Tape as a new digital audio tape standard.